In This Section

 Standards member log-in Once logged in, the member's atrium page provides access to registered groups and working documents.

-AES standards meetings will be scheduled in conjunction with the AES 138th Convention in Warsaw, Poland, 7 to 10 May 2015.
+AES standards meetings will be scheduled to take place in conjunction with the AES 139th Convention in New York, NY., US., 29 October to 1 November, 2015.

 Most meetings are open to all eligible to join working groups

 |AES-R12-2014||Report on AES67 Interoperability PlugFest|

 |AES68-2014||XL Connectors to Improve EMC|